skenderidis/terraform_lab/lab-2/README.md

       content = "this is file ${count.index}"
     }
     ```
 1. Save the `count.tf` file and the `terraform apply` command so that the resources get created.
-Insert ***--auto-approve*** so that you don't have to confirm the proposed plan

     ```
     $ terraform apply